meddle0x53/reacto/README.md

 #### merge

-This is done by calling `merge` on one fo the Trackables and passing to it the other. `merge` is an operation - it produces a new `Reacto::Trackable`
+This is done by calling `merge` on one of the Trackables and passing to it the other. `merge` is an operation - it produces a new `Reacto::Trackable`
 instance: